Greenhouse Supplies Guide

 An exhaust fan ventilation system usually consists of a fan setup to blow hot stale air out of the greenhouse and bring fresh cooler air inside the greenhouse via intake shutters mounted on the opposite end of the structure (Shown in picture).
 Plants require fresh air year round which is why it is important to have equipment with options like louvered fans, motorized shutters, and variable speed motors that will help prevent heat loss when it is cold outside.
 An exhaust fan system should be able to make a complete change of air in 1 to 3 minutes (about 1 minute or less for small greenhouses, 2 to 3 minutes is acceptable for large commercial size greenhouses) in summer to keep temperatures in the greenhouse at a reasonable level.
 If you aren't sure what size fan or shutters you need, use our Fan & Shutter Size Calculator.

 Many people use roof and/or side vents to supply fresh air to plants and cool their greenhouse.
 This is ideal for venting during cold months, because if used with automatic vent openers, fresh air can be supplied to plants gradually reducing any "temperature shock" to plants.
 HAF circulation fans are highly recommended for use with side and/or roof mounted vent systems.
 These fans move air throughout the greenhouse eliminating hot and cold spots which is useful when venting or heating your greenhouse.
 The increased air movement helps to expel hot air out of the window vents and provide fresh air for plants.
-If additional air movement and/or cooling is needed, an intake fan or evaporative cooler should be installed.
+If additional air movement and/or cooling is needed, an evaporative cooler should be installed.
 They provide active ventilation like a fan system bringing in cooler air down low and exhausting the hotter air through existing roof vents.
 Evaporative coolers can also be used with exhaust shutters like in the diagram below.
+NOTE: Exhaust fans are not recommended for use with roof vent systems.
+The fan disrupts the natural release of hot air through the vents and pulls in outside air through the closest open vent instead creating stagnant air and hot spots on the opposite end of the greenhouse.

 |Cooler with Exhaust Shutters